A LIGHT FROM THE EAST

 stage manager: Dorian Yurchuk, video: Christian Moore

-Ukraine - production at Franko Theatre in Kiev, Shevchenko Theatre in Kharkiv, Kurbas Theatre in Lviv August - September 1991
+Ukraine - production at Franko Theatre in Kyiv, Shevchenko Theatre in Kharkiv, Kurbas Theatre in Lviv August - September 1991

 with: Jason Bauer, Sean Eden, Amy Grappell, Timothy Greer, Jessica Hecht, Peter McCabe & Rebecca Moore